After decades of experience riding a bike in winter, here is the definitive guide to keeping hands warm on a bike in winter.

 Carbon fibre, the secret bike industry code word for “really expensive” is, also, a poor conductor of heat, and has less mass than aluminum.
 Now in the winter cycling context, the really important part is the lower conductivity.
 Carbon fibre is somewhere around 0.3% the thermal conductivity of aluminum, so even if you buy the heaviest carbon fibre bar, the mass won’t matter.
 Shaving grams won’t make your hands warmer.

-If you already have metal bars that you like, or none of the ones on this Amazon Associate Search or ones that you find in a real bike store appeal to you, there is still hope.
+If you already have metal bars that you like, or don’t trust the crappy cheap ones from online sources like this Amazon Associate Search or ones that you find in a real bike store don’t appeal to you, there is still hope.

 It’s a Wrap!